Digirad – Molecular Breast Imaging

 From beginning to end, we made key technical contributions to the attachment mechanism’s design and engineering.
 The project included finalizing the design of the attachment and interaction points in CAD.
 It also included creating an intuitive electronic user interface with push buttons, LED indicators and graphics.

-Digirad is extremely satisfied with the appearance and functionality of MBI attachment designed and engineered by MindFlow Design.
+Digirad is extremely satisfied with the appearance and functionality of MBI attachment designed and engineered by MPE (Formerly Mindflow Design).
 The fixture looks like a natural extension of the Ergo product line rather than an “add on.”
 It is very intuitive, safe and easy to use.

 The attachment has positioned Digirad to increase sales of its Ergo system because an additional department can underwrite its purchase.
 Early indications are that this effort will be successful.